jfrancis71/ros2_coco_detector/README.md

 ros2 run coco_detector coco_detector_node --ros-args -p publish_annotated_image:=False -p device:=cuda -p detection_threshold:=0.7
 ```

 This will run the coco detector without publishing the annotated image (it is True by default) using the default CUDA device (device=cpu by default).
 It sets the detection_threshold to 0.7 (it is 0.9 by default).
 The detection_threshold should be between 0.0 and 1.0; the higher this number the more detections will be rejected.
 If you have too many false detections try increasing this number.
-Thus only Detection2DArray messages are published on topic /detected_objects.
+This publishes Detection2DArray messages on topic /detected_objects.

 ## Suggested Setup For Mobile Robotics